itsAmeMario0o/bottle/README.md

 *Failure to do so will cause the scenario to fail to deploy.*

-The traffic generator pods will be deployed using the image you provide, this image must include a sensor and set of api credentials for the cluster you wish to analyse the traffic on.
+The traffic generator pods will be deployed using the image you provide, this image must include a sensor and set of API credentials for the cluster you wish to analyse the traffic on.

 ### Sensor